EastonLee/blog_posts/Brief Octave Cheat Sheet for Coursera Machine Learning Course by Stanford University.md

-I don't use Octave myself actually, instead I use R with Python, Octave is the chosen language in Coursera course: Machine Learning by Stanford University.
+I use R with Python a lot, Octave is the chosen language in Coursera course: Machine Learning by Stanford University.

 So this article will only cover necessary concept to finish Machine Learning course.